woocommerce/woocommerce/readme.txt

 * Enhancement - Add taxonomy-specific classes to active filters widget. #23122
 * Fix - Use version_compare for determining max version number. #23092
 * Dev - Add quantity input action hooks (`woocommerce_before_add_to_cart_quantity`, `woocommerce_after_add_to_cart_quantity`). #23166
+* Dev - Add $this parameter to email class filters. #23250
 * Performance - Improve the speed of the admin dashboard by only updating transients once per class. #23011
+* Performance - Reduce number of queries needed to populate variations data by priming post caches. #23272
 * Localization - Added validation for Italian postcodes. #23269

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).